veezo101/git-workshop/README.md

 # Git Workshop

-A repository to showcase collaboration on GitHub
+A repository to showcase collaboration on GitHub.

+This workshop is a part of the [Coding Bootcamp](https://github.com/acmbpdc/coding-bootcamp)

 ## Instructions